Portfolio analysis for Global development and international relations

 R&D value chain

-The portfolio covers the entire value chain from basic research to innovation / piloting.
-There is however a strong emphasis on applied research following that the main purpose of most funding mechanisms relevant for the portfolio is to inform policy making.
-The GLOBVAC-programme and VISION2030 have a somewhat more operational purpose health services, vaccine-development and education in developing countries.
-Across the portfolio 65% of the projects are researcher projects, 17% are other support projects (most of which in reality are innovation projects), 8% of the projects are Young Researcher Projects / Ph.D.-scholarships.
+The portfolio covers the entire value chain from basic research to innovation/piloting.
+There is, however, a strong emphasis on applied research following that the main purpose of most funding mechanisms relevant for the portfolio is to inform policy making.
+The GLOBVAC-programme and VISJON2030 have a somewhat more operational purpose for health services, vaccine-development, job-creation, and education in developing countries.
+Across the portfolio 77 % of the projects funded by the Research Council are researcher projects, 16 % are other support projects (most of which are innovation projects), 7 % of the projects are Collaboration and Knowledge-building projects.

 National and international efforts